trento-project/web/guides/integration/oidc.md

 # OpenID Connect

-Trento integrates with identity providers that use the OpenID Connect **(OIDC)** protocol to authenticate users accessing the console.
-Authorization for specific abilities/permissions is managed by Trento, which means that only basic user information is retrieved from the external identity provider **(IDP)**.
+Trento integrates with an identity provider (IDP) that use the OpenID Connect (OIDC) protocol to authenticate users accessing the console.
+Authorization for specific abilities/permissions is managed by Trento, which means that only basic user information is retrieved from the external IDP.

 ## Enabling OIDC

 The OIDC authentication is **disabled by default**.

-Provide the following environment variable to enable OIDC feature when starting Trento.
+Provide the following environment variables to enable OIDC feature when starting Trento.

 ```
+# Required:
 ENABLE_OIDC=true
 OIDC_CLIENT_ID=<<OIDC_CLIENT_ID>>
 OIDC_CLIENT_SECRET=<<OIDC_CLIENT_SECRET>>
 OIDC_BASE_URL=<<OIDC_BASE_URL>>

+# Optional:
 OIDC_CALLBACK_URL=<<OIDC_CALLBACK_URL>>
 ```

 ## Enabling OIDC in Development

-Enable OIDC in the development environment using Docker and [Keycloak](https://github.com/keycloak/keycloak) as a simulated IDP.
+Enable OIDC in the development environment using Docker and [Keycloak](https://github.com/keycloak/keycloak) as IDP.

-### Starting the Keycloak Identity Provider
+### Starting Keycloak Identity Provider

 Use a custom Docker profile to start Keycloak as IDP for local development.